doanminhdang/YAML_MATH/notes/syntax.md

 # descriptors:

-For each method, there must be a descriptor that describes how the method should be translated into the desired programming language; except with overloading methods, for such case only descriptors for the specific methods are required.
+For each element, there must be a descriptor that describes how the method should be translated into the desired programming language; except with overloading methods, for such case only descriptors for the specific methods are required.

 Example: with method add.yml there are two versions add__int.yml and add__float.yml (method name followed by double underscore is used as convention to name overloading methods), in order to translate the project into C, there must be add__int.c and add__float.c.